silviaCerby/gitbook/docs/management/workspace_configuration/user_management/members/export-the-workspace-members.md

 ---
-description: This article describes how to export the table of workspace members to a CSV file.
+description: "This article describes how to export the table of workspace members to a CSV file."
 intercom_id: 10848214
 ---